-An easy Greek Mediterranean Diet recipe that takes only 20 minutes to make.
+This Greek Mediterranean Diet recipe only takes 20 minutes to prepare!

 This recipe works really well for the person who is a meat and potato eater who wants to gradually head towards eating Mediterranean.
 I would serve this with a Greek salad and some nice crusty whole grain bread.